gokul-krishna/MUIMUI/README.md

 # Environment Setup
-We will be using a ubuntu image for hosting server to make things simple run the ![setup.sh] to install the required dependencies and set up the required environment
+We will be using a ubuntu image for hosting server to make things simple run the [setup script](setup.sh) to install the required dependencies and set up the required environment

 To work make *muimui* conda environment in jupyter run the following commands:
 ```bash